bggsolar/homeassistant-iqua-softener/README.md

 To add an iQua water softener to Home assistant, go to Settings and click "+ ADD INTEGRATION" button.
 From list select "iQua Softener" and click it, in displayed window you must enter:
 - Username - username for iQua application
 - Password - password for iQua application
-- Device UUID number - device uuid number, you can find it in iQua MyApp Webpage after successful login on: https://app.myiquaapp.com/ the device UUID is then found after login in the URL: "https://app.myiquaapp.com/devices/<UUID>"
+- Device UUID number - device uuid number, you can find it in iQua MyApp Webpage after successful login on: https://app.myiquaapp.com/ the device UUID is then found after login in the URL: "https://app.myiquaapp.com/devices/ <UUID>"

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)